 CV to Resume: This interactive workshop guides students through the process of turning their CV into a resume suitable for a job search outside of academia.
 (Participants must bring a copy of their current CV.)

 Interviewing Strategies for Grad Students & Postdocs: Offers an overview of interview formats and expectations for faculty and/or nonacademic job searches, concrete strategies for success, and an opportunity to practice with peers.

 Communication & Planning

 GradMAP: Making the Most of Grad School: Guides students as they set medium-term goals, identify the skills they need to achieve them, and make concrete plans to gain those skills.
 Helps students navigate the demands of graduate school successfully.
 See more information here.

-Talking About Your Research: Covers the basics of communicating advanced research to diverse audiences.
+Convincing People Your Research Matters: Covers the basics of communicating advanced research to diverse audiences.
 Includes strategies as well as opportunities to put them into practice.